natashaadler/adler_N_FIP/README.md

 The purpose is to have all projects in one place to showcase a portfolio as well as apply the things learned in class (backend - front end - designs).

+### SASS and JavaScript Plan

+I plan to use carasol in java script to change the portfolio print photos by having them hidden and once you click then the next image comes to view.
+Farther down in that document I am planning on having my portfolio images change when you hover over top either using mouse over/mouse leave or an event to then change the image when the mouse comes in contact.
+For the pieces themselves I will either be opening a new page to display the works or once clicked I will have a pop up tab on that same page that showcases the work.

 ### Authors